ornid22-da/usepopcorn/README.md

 ![image](https://github.com/user-attachments/assets/21596251-7b21-49ee-8e86-51cdad4720e1)

 ## Opening a movie
-### CLicking on a movie from the search opens the movie details
+### Cicking on a movie from the search opens the movie details
 ![image](https://github.com/user-attachments/assets/420b0b5c-a9e7-4d41-861c-095323f5cf83)

 ## Adding a movie to the list